 Quest’s inside-out tracking sometimes can’t keep up with the pace, though.
 On multiple occasions the game booted me back to the headset’s lobby because the Guardian system was getting confused and I also found my saber-holding hand would sometimes get stuck in one point in the environment.
 It’s also easy to spot the boxed foveated rendering in some of the game’s scenes.
 That’s an acceptable trade-off for the visual fidelity, though.
 This might be Quest’s best-looking app at launch, with exhaustively detailed environments.
 That said, there are blemishes.
 Textures are slightly blurred and some of the game’s vistas don’t favor well on the headset.
 Overall, though, it does an admirable job of keeping the core presentation intact.

 Vader Immortal isn’t perfect.
 It’s very much the first part of a larger series, one that leaves you wanting more of each of its individual elements.
 But it’s a significant step forward for VR, bolstering a line-up of experiences that emphasize audience emotions over playable technicalities.
 The pay-off, it successfully argues, is richer than any immersive Star Wars experience before it.
-ILMxLAB once labeled this as ‘story-living’ over storytelling.
+ILMxLAB once labelled this as ‘story-living’ over storytelling.
 A touch hyperbolic, perhaps, but I’m inclined to agree.

 Final Say: Must See